ctalaveraw/ultimate-devops-nas/documentation/to-do.md

 - The end-to-end architecture of the GitLab CI/CD pipeline
 - The network architecture (including reverse proxy (might need VM), SSL certificates, DDNS, port forwarding, etc)
 - Create different Ansible playbooks for each VM, and within each VM, each task needing provisioning, container infrastructure provisioning, etc.

+### Ansible tasks

+- for the `init-ultimate-nas-vm` deployment:
+  - mounting the passed through disks within the VM